 So they don't have a monopoly in Hollywood anymore.

-I mean, how many more cartoon movies or comic book movies are we gonna see?
+I mean, how many more cartoon movies or comic book movies are we going to see?

-I mean, I maybe I know people like them.
+I mean, maybe I know people like them.

-I like Star Wars movies, but I'm kind of sick of them at this point.
+I like Star War movies, but I'm kind of sick of them at this point.

-Um, and but you say, you know, or they or the Jennifer Aniston formula, I call it.
+And, but the Jennifer Anniston formula, I call it.

-She's a uh, you know, a pretty woman and and is good in the movies.
+She's a pretty woman and is good in the movies.

-It has nothing to do with her, but how many times are we gonna have a movie of Jennifer Aniston falling in love, falling out of love, getting married, getting divorced, getting remarried again?
+It has nothing to do with her, but how many times are we going to have a movie of Jennifer Anniston falling in love, falling out of love, getting married, getting divorced, getting remarried again?

 I mean, it's pretty much formulaic.

-Same with the cartoon movie, so the or the comic book version of whatever superheroes.
+Same with the cartoon movies or the comic book version of whatever, superheroes.

 They want superheroes.

-I mean, there's a place for it, but it's it's that's their like main formula.
+I mean, there's a place for it, but that's their main formula.

-Now you're seeing the people putting together faith-based films and patriotic films and films that don't insult those of us that are smelly Walmart voters, irredeemable, deplorable voters that like Donald Trump, you know, people like us that cling to God, guns are bibles and our religion.
+Now you're seeing that people are putting together faith-based films and patriotic films and films that don't insult those of us that are smelly Walmart voters, irredeemable, deplorable voters that like Donald Trump, you know, people like us that cling to God, guns, our Bibles, and our religion.

 You know, it's so fun.